CCMS-UCSD/MassIVEDocumentation/docs/quant/2_access_quant_2_container.md

     - **Technical Replicates**: Number of distinct technical replicates across all reanalyses in this container.
 The technical replicate count is defined as the maximum number of times any one distinct combination of condition and biological replicate was analyzed across all files submitted in the `Metadata` category.
 In the case of fractionated experiments, only the first fraction is considered.
 For this container, maximum three technical replicates for the corresponding biological replicate are available across all reanalyses in this container.

-2. **Identification Result**: The summary of the result for identification searching from `xx` category.
+2. **Identification Result**: The summary of the result for identification searching from `Result Files` category.

-    - **Protein (Human, Remapped)**: Originally identified proteins that were automatically remapped by MassIVE to proteins in the SwissProt human reference database.

-    - **Proteins (Reported)**: Number of distinct protein accessions reported by originally submitted search results.
+    - **Proteins (Reported)**: Number of distinct protein accessions reported across all reanalyses in this container.

-    - **Peptides**:

-    - **Variant Peptides**:

-    - **PSMs**:
+    - **Peptides**: Number of distinct unmodified peptide sequences reported across all reanalyses in this container.

+    - **Variant Peptides**: Number of distinct peptide sequences (including modified variants or peptidoforms) reported across all reanalyses in this container.

+    - **PSMs**: Total number of peptide-spectrum matches (i.e. spectrum identifications) reported across all reanalyses in this container.

 3. **Quantification Result**: The summary of the result for statistical analysis from `Statistical Analysis of Quantified Analytes` category.

     - **Differential proteins**: Number of distinct proteins found to be differentially abundant in at least one comparison across all reanalyses in this container.
 A protein is differentially abundant if its change in abundance across conditions is found to be statistically significant with an adjusted p-value <= 0.05 and lists no issues associated with statistical tests for differential abundance .
 Distinct protein accessions are counted across all files submitted in the `Statistical Analysis of Quantified Analytes` category having a `Protein` column in this container's active reanalyses.
-For this container, there are xx reanalyses including the table for the result of statistical analysis in the `Statistical Analysis of Quantified Analytes` category.
-Ten proteins are significantly different for at least one pairwise comparisons across xx reanalyses.
+For this container, there are 10 reanalyses including the table for the result of statistical analysis in the `Statistical Analysis of Quantified Analytes` category.
+78 distinct protein accessions are significantly different for at least one pairwise comparisons across 10 reanalyses.

     - **Quantified proteins**: Number of distinct proteins quantified across all reanalyses in this container.
 Distinct protein accessions are counted across all files submitted in the `Statistical Analysis of Quantified Analytes` category having a `Protein` column in this container's active reanalyses.
-For this container, 2,875 proteins were quantified and tested by MSstats across xx reanalyses in this container.
+For this container, 6,981 distinct protein accessions were quantified and tested by MSstats across 10 reanalyses in this container.

 ### [Button : FTP Download](2_download_files.md)